Find out more about your care options

 At Digby Manor we are immensely proud of the high levels of care we provide for our residents.

-The fact that many of Digby Manors team members have been with us for over 10 years is testimony to our unerring support for them – and to the extent to which they enjoy their work, including our devoted catering staff who plan each meal carefully to ensure that our residents get the most nutritious and balanced plates of food and ones they will thoroughly enjoy.
+The fact that many of Digby Manors team members have been with us for over 10 years is testimony to our unerring support for them – and to the extent to which they enjoy their work, including our devoted catering staff who tailor the menu to your needs to ensure that our residents get the most nutritious and balanced plates of food and ones they will thoroughly enjoy.

 The residents are given beautiful fresh cakes every day with their afternoon tea and we have thought long and hard about what our residents like to eat and how they like meals to be served.